 The Academy website contains information on what your child will be learning, celebrates achievements and supports parents in helping their child learn at home.

-Regular curriculum information is sent to parents half termly including topic webs for the upcoming topic, targets, timetables and Assessment and Attitude information.
+Regular curriculum information is sent to parents including topic webs for the upcoming topic, targets, timetables and Assessment and Attitude information.

 We operate an open-door policy to allow parents to contact their child’s class teacher with ease.

-Parents are asked for their views / opinions and ideas about their child’s learning on a regular basis through termly IEP review meetings.
+Parents are asked for their views / opinions and ideas about their child’s learning on a regular basis through termly IEP reviews.
 At these meetings the children are asked to express their views and opinions about their learning and are involved in the decision making process.

 Our Governing Body includes Parent Governors/representatives.